 Reading rhythms in sheet music

-A majority of resources about reading rhythms in sheet music at the time of writing base their approach in conscious analysis.
+At the time of writing, the majority of resources on reading rhythms in sheet music base their approach on conscious analysis.
 However, the final goal of rhythm reading is not to logically analyse, but to audiate.
 Rhythmic audiation is the ability to look at some notation and have it immediately play back in your head, much like words 'pronounce' themselves to you as you read English.

-One can imitate rhythms by ear, or watch someone performing a rhythm by clapping or dancing, and copy what they are doing.
-Through repetition over a period of time, patterns become innate, an audio 'muscle memory'.
+One can imitate rhythms by ear or watch someone performing a rhythm by clapping or dancing, and copy what they are doing.
+Through repetition over time, patterns become innate, akin to an audio 'muscle memory'.

 Putting it into practice